 Many travelers assume travel insurance is optional.
 For these 10 countries, it's the law.
 If you apply for a tourist visa without proof of approved coverage, your application will be rejected immediately.
-Here are the top destinations where travel insurance is mandatory, with a focus on five key nations.

 1. Schengen Area (27 European Countries)